 \textbf{Online control with switching policies} is closely related to adaptive control with multiple models.
-Nonetheless, instead of tackling asymptotic stabilization, online control addresses optimal control from a modern nonasymptotic finite-sample perspective.
+Nonetheless, instead of tackling asymptotic stabilization, online control addresses optimal control from a modern finite-sample perspective.
 Specifically, \cite{li2023online,kim2024online} consider regulating a nonlinear dynamical system by iteratively selecting a control input from a finite set of candidate control policies.
-The key principles are to use the system trajectory driven by the chosen controller as a performance criterion to filter out non-stabilizing controllers and to identify the best stabilizing controller in hindsight via Exp3, a classical multi-armed bandit algorithm.
+The key principles are to use the system trajectory driven by the chosen controller as a performance criterion to remove non-stabilizing controllers and identify the best stabilizing controller in hindsight via Exp3 \citep{auerEXP3}, a classical multi-armed bandit algorithm.
 The regret bounds therein scale sublinearly with the time horizon, but grow exponentially with the number of non-stabilizing controllers.
 In contrast, in the setting with finite candidate models, our algorithm attains a favorable logarithmic regret in terms of both the time horizon and the number of models.
-Furthermore, we extend the design and analysis to handle a continuum of nonlinear candidate models lying in a bounded set of function spaces. \zhrev{Our multi-model perspective is also connected to the line of works \cite{doya2002multiple,rajeswaran2017epopt,modi2020sample} that use dynamic convex combinations of an ensemble of models to synthesize policies.
-In contrast, we tackle a challenging non-episodic scenario without state reset and handle more general model classes including parametric families and families with infinite cardinality.}
+Furthermore, we extend the design and analysis to handle a continuum of nonlinear candidate models contained in a bounded subset of a normed space.
+Our multi-model perspective is also connected to the line of works by \cite{doya2002multiple,rajeswaran2017epopt,modi2020sample} that use dynamic convex combinations of an ensemble of models to synthesize policies.
+In contrast, we tackle a challenging non-episodic scenario without state reset and handle more general model classes including parametric families and families with infinite cardinality.

-This article leverages a \emph{separation principle}, whereby we dynamically identify the best model within a given class and apply a certainty-equivalent feedback policy.
-Along the lines of policy extraction, we mention two streams of related works, since these can be readily incorporated into our online reinforcement learning pipelines.
-One stream is reinforcement learning with \emph{linear function approximation} \citep{yang2020reinforcement,jin2023provably}, featuring efficient search for no-regret policies when the transition dynamics and stage costs are approximated by linear representations of feature mappings.
-Another stream is \emph{model predictive control} \citep{rawlings2017model,Borrelli_Bemporad_Morari_2017}, where receding-horizon policies are computed in a setting with parameterized dynamics and finite horizons.
-We envision fruitful advances in these directions will further consolidate our multi-model perspective on online decision-making.